RYthaGOD/agentburn/replit.md

 ### Scheduling System

 A dedicated scheduler service automates buyback execution using `node-cron`.
 It performs hourly checks, validates payments (unless whitelisted), verifies treasury balances, integrates with Jupiter Ultra API for optimal token swaps, and claims PumpFun creator rewards.
-All token burns are directed to the official Solana incinerator.
+Token burns use the SPL Token burn instruction to permanently destroy tokens and reduce total supply (visible on Solscan as actual "Token Burn" transactions, not transfers).
 The system supports minute-based to weekly scheduling and custom cron patterns, operating in both production and simulation modes.

 ### Trading Bot System